Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Scattering Networks on the Sphere

+for path $p$.
+We adopt the convention that $\scatcoeff[p=0] f = \Phi f$.
 By projecting onto the wavelet scaling function we inherit the isometric invariance of the scaling coefficients, with the scale of invariance controlled by the scale of the scaling function (i.e.\ by the $J_0$ or $L_0$ parameter).
-For $J_0=0$ the scaling function is constant on the sphere and we recover a representation that is completely invariant to isometries.
-Consequently, the scattering transform yields a representational space that satisfies both the desired invariance and stability properties (as we show formally in \sectn{\ref{sec:scattering:properties}}).
+Consequently, the scattering transform yields a representational space that satisfies both the desired invariance and stability properties (shown formally in \sectn{\ref{sec:scattering:properties}}).
 Furthermore, since scattering representations are constructed from wavelet transforms and pointwise non-linear activation functions, both of which are rotationally equivariant, the resulting scattered representation is also rotationally equivariant.
-Note also that the computation of the spherical scattering transform is scalable since it is based on spherical scale-discretized wavelet transforms that are themselves computationally scalable.
+For $J_0=0$ the scaling function is constant and we recover a representation that is completely invariant to isometries (in many settings we do not desire full invariance to rotations and so we set $J_0>0$ in the numerical experiments that follow).
+Formally, in the case where $J_0=0$ and the network is fully rotationally invariant, equivariance still holds, it is just that the spherical scattering coefficients for each path are reduced to a single constant value over the sphere.
+Note also that the computation of the spherical scattering transform is scalable since it is based on spherical scale-discretized wavelet transforms that are themselves computationally scalable \citep{mcewen:2006:fcswt,mcewen:2013:waveletsxv,mcewen:s2let_spin}.